wp-plugins/social-polls-by-opinionstage/readme.txt

 == Description ==

-The Opinion Stage polling WordPress plug-in allows you to easily add social polls (or standard polls) to your website or Facebook page.
+The Opinion Stage WordPress poll plug-in allows you to easily add social polls (or standard polls) to your website or Facebook page.
 <br>
 <br>
-Using Opinion Stage’s polling solution, you can discover opinions & people, improve engagement on your site, drive traffic from social networks, research results using social & demographic filters and more.
+Using Opinion Stage’s WordPress polls solution, you can discover opinions & people, improve engagement on your site, drive traffic from social networks, research results using social & demographic filters, generate revenue and more.
 <br>
 <br>
 Get up & going in minutes.